Acts and Regulations

 (l) any other ground for refusal to issue a licence that is prescribed by this Act or the regulations exists.

-8(2)On application, the Minister shall issue a licence to a person to act as an agent unless, after making the inquiry that he or she considers necessary, the Minister is of the opinion that
+8(2)On application, the Minister shall issue a licence to a person to act as an agent unless, after making the inquiry that the Minister considers necessary, the Minister is of the opinion that

 (a) the person does not comply with the requirements of this Act or the regulations for a licence,